Horned curassow

 The horned curassow (Pauxi unicornis), or southern helmeted curassow, is a species of bird in the family Cracidae found in humid tropical and subtropical forests.
 It was first described by James Bond and Rodolphe Meyer de Schauensee in 1939 from a specimen collected in Bolivia, and further birds that were described from Peru in 1971 were thought to be a new subspecies.
-However, the taxonomical position (as subspecies or independent species) of the birds found in Peru in 1971 is unclear.
+However, the taxonomic position (as subspecies or independent species) of the birds found in Peru in 1971 is unclear.
 The horned curassow as originally described is endemic to Bolivia.
 It is a large, predominantly black bird with a distinctive casque on its forehead.
 It is an uncommon bird with a limited range and is suffering from habitat loss, and the International Union for Conservation of Nature has rated its conservation status as being "critically endangered".

 Taxonomy and systematics

 In 1937 while in Bolivia Mr M. A. Carriker found two birds, a male and female, which were in the cracid family.
 The specimens were subsequently described as a new species by James Bond and Rodolphe Meyer de Schauensee in 1939 and given the scientific name Pauxi unicornis placing it in a genus Pauxi alongside the species P. pauxi.
 In 1969 another two birds, again a male and female were discovered which resembled those found by Mr. Carriker in 1937.
 However this time they were found in Peru a long way from the previous P. unicornis discoveries in Bolivia.
 These Peruvian specimens were described by John Weske and John Terborgh in 1971 as a new subspecies of P. unicornis which they named in honour of Maria Koepcke.

 Although the consensus at the time of discovery for P. unicornis to be a species with two subspecies in the genus Pauxi, many different suggestions have been made since.
 Some suggestions relate to the grouping of species and subspecies within the genus Pauxi.
 In 1943 Wetmore and Phelps described a new subspecies of the closely related P. pauxi called P. p. gilliardi.
 When Wetmore and Phelps looked at the three Pauxi forms known at the time, they concluded that P. p. gilliardi was an intermediate form between P. pauxi and P. unicornis.
 As a result of this they grouped all three forms into a single species with unicornis becoming a subspecies of pauxi.
 This position was subsequently rejected by Charles Vaurie who argued that P. pauxi and P. unicornis were not conspecific.
 When Weske and Terborgh discovered the subspecies koepckeae they concluded pauxi and unicornis should be considered separate species.
 Additional studies by Gastañaga and coauthors in 2011 considered koepckeae to be a wholly distinct species on the basis of a somewhat smaller and more triangular crest and different vocalisations.
 Gastañaga et al. also coined the name Sira curassow as an English name for the bird in their 2011 paper; the name used by the local inhabitants for the bird is piuri.